insighio/docs/content/cloudplatform/ui/devices/deviceInfo/_index.en.md

 Apart from displaying the device status and some basic controls such as Device Edit/Delete, more advanced tools are provided such as **Remote Configuration** and **Over-the-Air Updates**.

-> Both operations are available for project administrators and editors, but not for viewers

 #### OTA Update

-> OTA update is supported for insigh.io devices, running the [insighio firmware](https://github.com/insighio/insighioNode)
+> ℹ️ OTA update is supported for insigh.io devices, running the [insighio firmware](https://github.com/insighio/insighioNode)

+> 🔐 Project viewers are not allowed to perform OTA requests

 Previously registered OTA packages through the [Packages page]({{< relref "../packages/_index.en.md" >}}), can be assigned to the device.
 Use the **edit** button to enable the dropdown list, select the desired and press **Apply**.
 After applying each package, the status report of the OTA is expressed by the notification icon placed next to the **OTA package** label.

-> Project viewers are not able to perform OTA requests

 ![Device Info OTA](/images/console_tutorial/device_info_ota_list.jpg)